Gwyneth Paltrow invests in The Expert, a video marketplace for high-end interior designers – TechCrunch

 In a statement, Gwyneth Paltrow said: “I’ve always felt that access to great design – and those who create it – is too rare of a commodity.
 It’s a game-changer for someone without the budget for a full-time designer to have this roster of talent on speed dial.”

-Nicole Johnson, Partner at Forerunner said: “We’ve been thinking through new models for the interior design sector for years at Forerunner, observing room for improvement for the trade and consumers alike.
+Nicole Johnson, partner at Forerunner, said: “We’ve been thinking through new models for the interior design sector for years at Forerunner, observing room for improvement for the trade and consumers alike.
 Interior design is arguably the ultimate, best-suited source of home inspiration and commerce enablement for consumers, but the trade is a famously walled garden.
 The Expert solves for this, connecting anyone, anywhere with the world’s leading interior designers via video consultation—allowing Experts to broaden their reach and monetization in a predictable, rewarding, and low-friction way.”

-Pippa Lamb, Partner at Sweet Capital who led their pre-seed investment round last summer said: “The Expert is democratizing access to top creators in the $150B global interior design industry.
+Pippa Lamb, partner at Sweet Capital, which led their pre-seed investment round last summer said: “The Expert is democratizing access to top creators in the $150B global interior design industry.
 By partnering with leading talents like Amber Lewis and Leanne Ford, it’s solving both upstream discovery and downstream services: bringing Instagram feeds to life.
 Leo and his team are visionaries and Sweet Capital has been proud to back them since Day 1.”